shapiroWilk#

 print "W statistic:" out.w;

-print "p-value:" out.p;
+print "p-value: " out.p;

-Example 2: Testing non-normal data#
+Example 2: Non-normal data#

 // Generate exponential data (non-normal)